FAQ

 1. Used a non-embedding model

-First, confirm whether the model supports image recognition.
-Cherry Studio categorizes popular models, and those with an eye icon after their name support image recognition.
+First, you need to confirm whether the model supports image recognition.
+Cherry Studio categorizes popular models; those with an eye icon after the model name support image recognition.

 Last updated